iLert/docs/integrations/grafana/grafana-integration-v-9.x.md

 7.

     <figure><img src="../../.gitbook/assets/Screenshot 2022-09-08 at 16.53.35.png" alt=""><figcaption></figcaption></figure>
-8. Check if an alert has been created in iLert.
+8. Check if an alert has been created in ilert.
 9. After the Contact Point has been created in Grafana 9, switch to any dashboard of your Grafana 9 installation and edit a graph.
 10.